Choix Goncourt Canada

 - Queen’s University

-- University of New Brunswick
+- The University of Alberta

-- University of British Columbia
+- The University of British Columbia

-- University of Calgary
+- The University of Calgary

-- University of Alberta
+- The University of Ottawa

 - Toronto Metropolitan University

-- Emmanuel Carrère, Kolkhoze, POL
+- Emmanuel Carrère’s Kolkhoze (Kolkhoz), POL